Why a Pretty Dashboard Isn’t the Key to Marketing Success

 With mounds of data within their reach, marketers are still struggling to prove that their marketing efforts are working.
 We have a solution—a dashboard.
 But if your dashboard is riddled with pretty graphs and charts and lacks substance, it’s more of a problem than a solution.

-Picture It: Your Office, November 2019.
+Picture This: Your Office, 2021.

 I think it’s safe to assume that many of you reading this post know what a marketing dashboard is.
 But in case anyone needs some clarity or a refresher, Gartner gives a great definition:

-“a reporting mechanism that aggregate and display metrics and key performance indicators (KPIs), enabling them to be examined at a glance by all manner of users before further exploration via additional business analytics (BA) tools.
-Dashboards help improve decision making by revealing and communicating in-context insight into business performance, displaying KPIs or business metrics using intuitive visualization, including charts, dials, gauges and “traffic lights” that indicate the progress of KPIs toward defined targets.”
+“Dashboards are a reporting mechanism that aggregates and displays metrics and key indicators so they can be examined at a glance by all possible audiences.
+Dashboards help improve decision making by revealing and communicating contextual insights into metrics to display indicators with intuitive visualization, including charts, scales, gauges, and traffic lights that show indicator progress toward defined goals.”

-- A decision-making tool.
+- A decision-making tool

 It’s not a place for vanity metrics or an overabundance of metrics and KPIs.
 And it’s not just a place for pretty charts and graphs.
 While the visualization part of your dashboard is important, it’s not the graphs and charts that make a dashboard effective.
-It’s the data.
+It’s the reports and data.